 Fast-forward to now and I can clearly articulate what I do: “I’m a brand and web designer for service-based business owners.”
 Do I still provide digital marketing services?
 You betcha.
 But it’s not what I want to focus on and it’s not what I need to say in order to attract my ideal client.

-2. What does their business look like before they start looking for you?
+02. What does their life look like before they start looking for you?

 Now that you have a clear understanding of the services you provide and your area of expertise, it’s time to start thinking about your ideal client.
 What does their life and business look like right now, prior to doing business with you?
 What does a day-in-the-life look like?